jlgrons/Bias-Fairness-in-ML/Meeting Notes/README.md

     * How should we format this section?
 Should I begin with the COMPAS example since that originates this discussion?
 Should I list conditions under which certain metrics are incompatible?
 Should we show any mathematics for this?
     * I figured we would show how some definitions don't hold simultaneously using the simulation but should we show other examples?
 * Interested in helping with other projects to try and figure out what type of research I'd like to pursue for a PhD
+* Simulation Study: Reviewed the calibration tutorial and how they created their simulation study as a starting point to discuss further during meeting